apache/beam/learning/tour-of-beam/learning-content/python/schema-based-transforms/schema-concept/logical-type/description.md

 -->
 # Logical types

-Users can extend the schema type system to add custom logical types that can be used as a field.
-A logical type is identified by a unique identifier and an argument.
-A logical type also specifies an underlying schema type to be used for storage, along with conversions to and from that type.
-As an example, a logical union can always be represented as a row with nullable fields, where the user ensures that only one of those fields is ever set at a time.
+There may be cases when you need to extend the schema type system to add custom logical types.
+A unique identifier and an argument identify a logical type.
+Apart from defining the underlying schema type for storage, you also need to implement to and from type conversions.
+For example, you can represent the union logical type as a row with nullable fields, with only one field set at a time.